 In areas where failure of OWTSs are likely to cause health hazards or impair water quality, Permit Sonoma or the pertinent Region Board (North Coast or San Francisco Bay) may issue an Order to prohibit any waiver of existing OWTS installation regulations in a specific area.
 This Order referred to as a "Waiver Prohibition Area," is intended to decrease the likelihood of failure of new OWTSs.
 Jenner, Rancho del Paradiso, Sereno del Mar, Carmet, and Salmon Creek are in Waiver Prohibition areas.

-On May 13, 2013, the North Coast Regional Board amended their Basin Plan to adopt the Septic System Policy.
-The Septic System Policy sets minimum standards for OWTSs that are constructed or replaced or are subject to a major repair.
-The Septic System Policy also includes minimum operating requirements for OWTSs that include requirements for siting, construction, and performance; OWTSs near certain waters listed as impaired under Section 303(d) of the Clean Water Act; corrective action; monitoring; exemption criteria; determining when an existing OWTS is subject to major repair; a conditional waiver of waste discharge; and authorizing local agency implementation of the Septic System Policy.
+On May 13, 2013, the North Coast Regional Board amended their Basin Plan to adopt the OWTS Policy.
+This policy establishes minimum standards for OWTSs that are constructed or replaced or are subject to a major repair.
+The OWTS Policy also includes minimum operating requirements for OWTSs that include requirements for siting, construction, and performance; OWTSs near certain waters listed as impaired under Section 303(d) of the Clean Water Act; corrective action; monitoring; exemption criteria; determining when an existing OWTS is subject to major repair; a conditional waiver of waste discharge; and authorizing local agency implementation of the OWTS Policy.